 DHT

-The implementation of DHT in TON is inherently similar to the implementation of Kademlia, which is used in IPFS.
-Any network member can run a DHT node, generate keys and store data.
-To do this, he needs to generate a random ID and inform other nodes about himself.
+Any network participant can operate a DHT node, generate keys, and store data.
+To do this, they need to create a random ID and inform other nodes about their presence.

 Finding a value by key